-Getting a bulk roll of 100 feet of film and manually loading it into canisters yourself is considered one of the common options to lower your costs.
+Investing in a bulk roll of 100 feet of film and manually loading in into canisters yourself is one of the most common options to cut costs.

-All said and done, you'll get typically around 18 canisters of 36 exposures each.
-Expect to see savings of 20-30% depending on your selection.
+All said and done, you will end up having roughly 18 rolls of 36 frames each.
+Expect to see discounts of 20-30% depending on the film you choose.

-Keep in mind that you're limited to 100-foot rolls of black and white film.
-This is due to black and white film is less difficult and cheaper to develop at home.
+Another thing to keep in mind is that you are going to be limited to 100 foot rolls of black & white film.
+This is in part because black and white film is much easier and cheaper to process at home.

 Home Developing and Scanning

-It's easy to process and digitize any film yourself.
-It's a smart option to cut costs so that you can shoot more film with your Sears KS Super II.
+You can easily develop and digitize any film at home.
+It is an excellent option to lower your costs so you can use more film with your Sears KS Super II.

-Black & white film is significantly easier to develop.
-Chemical temperature and development times are both not as crucial to get correct with black & white films as temperatures and time are for slide or color negative.
+Black and white film is by far the least complicated to process yourself.
+Temperature and time are not as essential to do correctly with black & white films as temperatures and time are for color negative or transparency film.